 Department of Central Asia

-Mariam REZVAN, Head of Department, Cand.Sc.
-(Islamic manuscript tradition in the ethnographic context, magic practices in Islamic peoples).
+Maryam REZVAN, Candidate of Sciences, Head of the Department (Muslim manuscript tradition in the ethnographic context, magic practices of Muslim peoples).

 History of the Department